Miss Universe Philippines winners & where they are now

 9. Venus Raj – 4th runner-up at the 2010 Miss Universe

 Venus Raj ended the Philippines’ pageant prize drought when she placed 4th runner-up at the 2010 Miss Universe held in Las Vegas, USA.
 She almost did not make it to the prestigious pageant, because weeks after her Binibining Pilipinas coronation, she was dethroned due to issues surrounding her citizenship.
-But fortunately, the beauty queen was able to reclaim her throne, as she was recognized as a Filipino citizen by birthright due to her mother being Filipino.
+Fortunately, the beauty queen could reclaim her throne, as she was recognized as a Filipino citizen by birthright due to her mother being Filipino.

 During the Miss Universe question and answer portion, she was asked by the host, US actor William Baldwin, about the biggest mistake in her life and what she did to make it right.
 She responded that there’s no “major major problem,” in her life, and the phrase, which translates to “bonggang bongga” in Tagalog, has since become a popular expression among pageant fans.